findy-network/findy-network.github.io/content/en/blog/basics-for-passwordless/index.md

 these credentials so that the authentication can take place correctly.
 The service must support [the W3C WebAuthn standard](https://www.w3.org/TR/webauthn/) so that the backend API responses are compatible with the client-side authenticator logic.
+The backend service is called quite often as a FIDO2 server.

 ## To Buy or To Build?